rei/rei-cedar-docs/docs/foundation/motion/README.md

 - **Skew:** Using transform property for skew(), to distort an element on the 2D plane
 - **Opacity:** Specifies the opacity or transparency of an element with values from 0.0 - 1.0.
 Lower values cause the element to be more transparent

-For more information, view Adding Tokens to the Repository in the [Tokens article](../tokens).
+For more information, view [Adding Tokens to the Repository](../tokens/?active-link=adding-tokens-to-the-repository).

 <br>